About

 Why Gaia?

 Gaia is the starting point, but not the boundary.
-Found in Space pulls in data from other missions and surveys wherever it helps tell a richer story, from photometric catalogues to exoplanet databases.
+Found in Space pulls in data from other missions and surveys wherever they help tell a richer story, from bright-star catalogues to distance estimates and carefully documented manual overrides.

 Questions over answers